telerik/kendo-ui-core/docs/controls/charts/overview.md

         }]
     });

+**Figure 8.
+A chart with axis titles**

 ![Chart with axis titles](/controls/charts/chart-axis-titles.png)

 ### Plot Bands

 Each axis can be configured to display bands with different colors for predefined value ranges.
 The category index (zero based) is used as a value for the category axis.

-For example:
+###### Example

     valueAxis: [{
         name: "temperature",